-While January and December are the most common time of year for people to take some time off work and relax, it's important to note that relaxing doesn’t have to mean sitting for long periods.
-It’s vital to stay active, even while on holidays.
+While December to January is the most common time of year for people to take time off work and relax, it's important to note that relaxing doesn't have to mean sitting for long periods.
+It's vital to stay active, even while on holidays.

-To help, we’ve put together our top 5 tips on how to ‘rethink relax’ and stay active these holidays – check them out below.
+To help, we've put together our top five tips on how to ‘rethink relax' and stay active these holidays - check them out below.

 5 suggestions for how to ‘rethink relax' over the summer holidays:

 1. Promote opportunities for standing and interacting at family gatherings.
-You could do this by not providing chairs for everyone at your Christmas function – this encourages guests to move around and socialise also!
+You could do this by not providing chairs for everyone - this encourages guests to move around and socialise also!